traut/stixview/README.md

 If intelligence provider cares about structured machine-readable CTI, the reports produced will be supplemented with [STIX2](https://oasis-open.github.io/cti-documentation/) bundles.
 There is a gap there between a story, narrated in a report, and a structured CTI snapshot, represented by a STIX2 bundle.

-The objective of [stixview](https://github.com/traut/stixview) library is to provide easily embeddable STIX2 graphs with necessary level of interactivity, so that CTI community can create informative and engaging stories.
+The objective of [Stixview](https://github.com/traut/stixview) library is to provide easily embeddable STIX2 graphs with necessary level of interactivity, so that CTI community can create informative and engaging stories.

 ## Demos

-To see stixview in action, take a look at these demo pages:
+To see Stixview in action, take a look at these demo pages:
 * [STIX2.1 demo](https://traut.github.io/stixview/dist/demos/stix21-demo.html) — sample graph with all STIX 2.1 objects.
 * [Storyline](https://traut.github.io/stixview/dist/demos/story.html) — multiple graphs per page, rendering selected entities from the same STIX bundle.
 * [Viewer](https://traut.github.io/stixview/dist/demos/viewer.html) — graph viewer with custom controls.